 University Mission School Mission Department Mission Degree Program Mission Our mission is to ensure students develop the skills and knowledge required to achieve professional and personal goals in dynamic local and global communities.
 The mission of the School of Arts and Sciences is the preparation of students to achieve professional and personal goals in their respective disciplines and to enable their success in dynamic local and global communities.
+The mission of the Department of Psychology and Sociology is to assist students in developing knowledge and understanding of social, legal, and psychological issues and to operate effectively in today's legal, social, and culturally diverse community.
 The Associates in Arts in Social Science degree is designed for students interested in entry-level jobs in social services.
 The degree provides a broad introduction to the social sciences disciplines as a core, and then allows the student to select an additional nine hours in psychology or sociology.

-B. Align each of the program student learning outcomes with the institutional purposes and commitments,
+B. Align each of the program student learning outcomes with the institutional purposes and commitments.